 A substance that creates an induced magnetic field with respect to an externally applied magnetic field and, as a result, is repelled by the applied magnetic field.
 Diamagnetism occurs as a result of the absence of unpaired electrons.
 Most Transition Elements are paramagnetic in nature.

 The number of unpaired electrons present in the outermost cells will help in predicting the magnetic property of the element.
 An essential role is played by the atomic size and electronic configuration.
 Electronic spin can help in achieving the magnetism of any of the compounds and determination of the fact that to what extent the compound is magnetized by the number of unpaired electrons.

 To yield the magnets is the interesting fact of the compound.
 Magnetic behavior is adopted by metal complexes because they have unpaired electrons.
 The quantum number is used to represent the spin of each electron which is represented as +½ or -½ respectively.
 Because the electrons are coupled to each other, the spin has a flat effect.
 A weak magnetic field is created in the case if each of these electrons gets unpaired or single.
 The paramagnetic effect increases due to the availability of a single electron.

 Magnetic Properties of 3d Series Transition Elements

-High boiling and melting points are achieved by the transition elements.
+High boiling and melting points are achieved by the Transition Elements.

-In the outermost shell of the transition elements, these elements have various valencies due to which they show various oxidation stages.
+In the outermost shell of the Transition Elements, these elements have various valencies due to which they show various oxidation stages.

 Magnetic Properties of First Transition Series

-4th, 5th, 6th, and 7th group of the periodic table consists of the elements of the first transition series.
+The 4th, 5th, 6th, and 7th group of the periodic table consists of the elements of the first transition series.
 Due to internal d-d transfers, this series consists of a coloured compound effect.
 Certain theories conclude magnetic properties.
 These theories include quantum mechanics, Lenz's curie.